mytechnotalent/Reverse-Engineering/README.md

 -> Click [HERE](https://0xinfection.github.io/reversing) to read the FREE ebook.

 ## Lesson 159: x64 Course (Part 39 - Why C?)
-This tutorial will discuss the power of the c language.
+This tutorial will discuss the power of the C language.

 -> Click [HERE](https://0xinfection.github.io/reversing) to read the FREE ebook.